| | | Section K (26/12/08

 the gauze in the top of the sediment bowl before passing on to the fuel

+pump.
 Further movement of the camshaft eccentric allows the rocker arm to

 return and the diaphragm is pushed up by the return spring, causing the